eonist/eonist.github.io/_posts/_2020-04-07-Starting-a-company-in-norway.md

 **A:** No, but you should, to save time. anual cost 10k nok

 **Q:** Are you personally responsible for losses?
 **A:** Not with a AS.
 If you start a ENK.
-The you are. so Start a AS
+Then you are. so Start a AS